-Awards winners and highly commended companies are announced at ceremonies during Routes events.
+The winners and highly commended organisations are announced at ceremonies during each Routes event.
 The overall winners from each of the regional awards are automatically shortlisted for the World Routes Awards, which will take place during the Networking Evening at World Routes.

 What does it take to win?

-Last year, the Overall Winner for the World Routes Marketing Awards was Brussels Airport.
-Our judges recognised that the airport has a comprehensive marketing plan across all B2B and B2C channels.

-Now | Awards winners and highly commended companies are announced at ceremonies during Routes events.
-The overall winners from each of the regional awards are automatically shortlisted for the World Routes Awards, which will take place during the Networking Evening at World Routes.

-What does it take to win?

-Last year, the Overall Winner for the World Routes Marketing Awards was Brussels Airport.
+Last year, the Overall Winner for the World Routes Awards was Brussels Airport.
 Our judges recognised that the airport has a comprehensive marketing plan across all B2B and B2C channels.